-For most tanks, when operating properly, a vast majority of gas exchange (CO2 out and O2 in) takes place at the water surface of the tank.
-Protein skimmers and wet/dry tickle filters also contribute to gas exchange during normal operation, but will not be functioning during a power loss.
-You can supply O2 to the tank and provide some water circulation manually.
+For most tanks, when operating properly, a vast majority of gas exchange (carbon dioxide out and oxygen in) takes place at the water surface of the tank.
+Protein skimmers and wet/dry trickle filters also contribute to gas exchange during normal operation, but will not be functioning during a power loss.

 - Take any type of clean container and use it to scoop up some aquarium water.

 - Hold the filled container some distance above the aquarium, and pour the water back into the tank.
 Repeat this process numerous times.

 Adam Goldstein tells how his aquariums have survived multiple power outages, some for up to three days.
 Normal automotive batteries should not be used indoors, as they emit sulfuric acid fumes (bad stuff), but Odyssey batteries are sealed (don't emit fumes) and are therefore safe to use indoors.
 Adam utilized two Odyssey automotive batteries with a 925 cold-cranking amps rating and a 400-watt DC-to-AC power inverter.
 With this setup, Adam could run his normal AC pumps and filters but he did not turn on his tank lights (they used too much electricity).
 While he recharged the batteries in his car, the batteries could be recharged using a solar panel.

 While not a viable option for many people, having a gasoline-powered generator on hand may be the best long-term solution for dealing with a power outage.
 To be sure, they are not inexpensive, but for $400 to $500, you can purchase a 5,000-watt generator which will not only keep your aquarium(s) running normally, but also power a majority of the electrical appliances in your home.
 When you consider how much money you have invested in the critters in your marine aquarium, it's not a stretch to realize that a $500 investment in a generator is really cheap insurance.
 Plan for the worst and hope for the best.